The Most Beautiful Swimming Holes in Tonga(c) tongapocketguide.com

 Island Group: Tongatapu

-How to Get There: Self-drive to cave signposted from Haveluliku village.
-Alternatively, take a tour with Teta Tours & Travel (more info on Viator and Tripadvisor).
+How to Get There: Self-drive to cave signposted from Haveluliku village, east coast of Tongatapu.
+Alternatively, take a tour with Teta Tours & Travel.

 A dramatic limestone cave with dangling stalactites and other formations, ‘Anahulu Cave is Tongatapu’s only freshwater pool.
 Being located on the main island of Tonga, it’s the most-visited swimming hole in this guide, but it’s not uncommon to find the whole cave to yourself.

 The caves are lit up with artificial lighting, while a well-formed path leads you through the cave to the pool.
-The main pool is around 8m (26ft) deep, while there are also other pools you can swim, best found with a guide.
+The main pool is around 8 m (26 ft) deep.
+There are also other pools you can swim into but these are best found with a guide.

-Note that there is a small entrance fee to the caves, around TOP$15 per person.
+Note that there is a small entrance fee to the caves.

 Veimumuni Cave